google/s2geometry/doc/intro.md

   // Returns the minimum distance (measured along the surface of the sphere)
   // from a given point to the rectangle (both its boundary and its interior).
-  // The latlng must be valid.
   S1Angle GetDistance(S2LatLng const& p) const;

-  // This test is cheap but is NOT exact.
-Use Intersects() if you want a more
-  // accurate and more expensive test.
-Note that when this method is used by
-  // an S2RegionCoverer, the accuracy isn't all that important since if a cell
-  // may intersect the region then it is subdivided, and the accuracy of this
-  // method goes up as the cells get smaller. virtual bool MayIntersect(S2Cell const& cell) const;

   // The point 'p' does not need to be normalized. bool Contains(S2Point const& p) const;